Bruce Wayne (TV series): Pilot

 Meeting Palantine the next day, Bruce asks about the investigation, and Palantine notes the police commissioner is a close personal friend.
 As Bruce is about to sign, because of the sight of Alfred and an old friend called Lucius Fox, he explains that he will look over the papers at his home.
 Now an intern, Fox reveals his father's "accidental" death, while Palantine reminds Bruce that he needs the papers signed first thing in the morning, for his 18th birthday is only two days away.
 Knowing the danger Bruce is now in, Alfred suggests a lawyer, and Bruce thinks of another old friend - Harvey Dent.
 Right in the middle of a costume party, Harvey welcomes Bruce back and says he will look at the papers.
 Bruce decides to stay at the party, even though he hates costumes, because he spots a stunning woman wearing a tiger costume: Selina Kyle.
 Bruce is pulled away from Harvey, who wants him to meet his sister.
 While waiting, Bruce talks to an attractive girl wearing an angel costume.
 When Selina and Harvey come into the room, Bruce learns the angel is Susan, Harvey's sister.
 Because Selina says she is "saving" Bruce from where he is, Susan leaves.
 Bruce becomes angry at Selina, so she leaves, too.
 Before he can do anything, Bruce is informed by Alfred that Gordon called for him at Wayne Chemical.
-Arriving there, and noticing the green pool of hazardous chemicals, Gordon and Bruce, only to learn neither one called the other.
-It's a trap!
+Arriving there, and noticing the green pool of hazardous chemicals, Gordon and Bruce, only to learn neither one called the other, soon realize that it is a trap.
 The access hatch closes and locks, and water rushes in.